Skip to main content

 photo of baby sleeping in box

-Always put your baby to sleep on their back in a clear, flat sleep space (for most babies this will mean a cot or Moses basket) with their feet at the bottom of their cot and any blankets tucked under their arms and under the mattress.
+Always put your baby to sleep on their back in a clear, flat, separate sleep space (for most babies this will mean a cot or Moses basket) with their feet at the bottom of their cot and any blankets tucked under their arms and under the mattress.
 This is the safest position for sleeping.

 Tip #2: Check your baby's temperature